M-Josefsson/AeroDep/README.md

 ```
 which first adds the particles in `particles_Bx` to the simulation volume before generating the final 50 particles.

 The output file `AeroDep/bin/particle_positions` will contain all 100 particles.
-If we plot them in the same way as before we get something similar to the plot below where more complex structures have been generated.
+If we plot them in the same way as before we get something similar to the plot below, where more complex structures have been generated.

 <p align="center">
   <img src="img/Example3.png" width="450" />